Inpainting: Application techniques

-Helmut Ruhemann's Inpainting Techniques by Jessell is filled with technique choices and procedures to "preserve" the quality of Oil and early Tempera paintings.
+Helmut Ruhemann's inpainting techniques by Jessell have procedures to "preserve" the quality of oil and tempera paintings.

 Digital inpainting

 Many programs are able to reconstruct missing or damaged areas of digital photographs and videos.
 Most widely known for use with digital images is Adobe Photoshop.
-Since the digital files are able to be duplicated, any restorative alterations should be made to the duplicate file, while maintaining the original files in an archive.
 Given the various abilities of the digital camera and the digitization of old photos, inpainting has become an automatic process that can be performed on digital images.
-More than mere scratch removal, the inpainting techniques can also be applied to object removal, text removal, and other automatic modifications of images and videos.
-In video special effects inpainting is usually performed after video matting.
-Furthermore, they can also be observed in applications like image compression and super resolution.
+The inpainting techniques can be applied to object removal, text removal, and other automatic modifications of images and videos.

-In photography and cinema, it is used for film restoration to reverse, repair, or mitigate deterioration (e.g. physical damage such as cracks in photographs or scratches and dust spots in film or chemical damage resulting in image loss; see infrared cleaning).
-It can also be used for removing red-eye, the stamped date from photographs, and removing objects for creative effect.
+In video special effects, inpainting is usually performed after video matting.
+They can also be observed in applications like image compression and super-resolution.
+In photography and cinema, it is used for film restoration to reverse, repair, or mitigate deterioration (e.g., physical damage such as cracks in photographs, scratches and dust spots in film, or chemical damage resulting in image loss; performed infrared cleaning).
+It can also be used for removing red-eye, the stamped date from photographs, and objects for creative effect.
 This technique can be used to replace any lost blocks in the coding and transmission of images, for example, in a streaming video.
-It can also be used to remove logos in videos.
+It can also be used to remove logos or watermarks in videos.

-Deep learning neural network based inpainting can be used for decensoring images.